asartori86/advanced_programming-2018-19/lectures/c++/05_error_handling/readme.md

 [link to file](./01_exceptions.cc)

-Implement a simple square root function that `throw`s exceptions defined by the user, in particular these are simple `struct` with a name that represent the kind of error.
+A simple square root function is implemented.
+In particular, it `throw`s exceptions defined by the user, in particular these are simple `struct`s with a name that represent the kind of error.
-The function is then tested using the `try` and `catch` constructions.
+The function is then tested using the `try`-block and `catch`-clause.

 PPP: chap 5.6 exceptions
 CPL: 13.5 throwing and catching exceptions